Skip to main content

 • Tokens for other registries shall be specified with environment variables of the form CARGO_REGISTRIES_NAME_TOKEN where NAME is the name of the registry in all capital letters.

-If you are creating a new crates.io token, specify the following scope:
+If you are creating a new crates.io token, specify the scopes publish-new and publish-update:

 token scope